We design InDiGO experiences that guide students to access

 Why an integrative approach?
 How do we go beyond integrative to a unifying approach?

 We design experiences that guide students to access and develop their intrinsic motivation to learn academic concepts.
-They discover their own unique connection to academic content through unifying experiences connecting Academic concepts with Nature, The Arts, and Social and Emotional Learning.
 Unifying the child within the lesson means to locate their natural connection to the material.
+InDiGO's praxis gives young people opportunities to locate the desire to learn within.
 Youth learn better as they discover meaning and relevance to their lives [*].
 Like every point on the planet is one intersection of a more extensive, integrative system, every academic topic is one intersection of a constellation of other physical, emotional, relational, cultural, creative, intellectual, and spiritual inroads to the same concept.
 One major problem is that we are so busy "driving" down one particular road most of the time, we forget to pause at the intersection to examine the constellated connections.

 In almost all traditional educational settings, the focus on teaching "the unit" preempts situating that unit properly within the youth's minds and hearts.
 Unifying the child within the lesson means to locate their natural connection to the material.
 A much more doable feat if we, as adults, can perceive the natural connections at that particular intersection.
 This holistic and integrative view represents a subtle but powerful shift of our mindset: Academics are the Arts and SEL inherently.
 It is our separation and compartmentalization that is flawed.